Song poem: In media

 In 2003, the documentary Off The Charts: The Song-Poem Story was aired on PBS.
 Gene Merlino, who claimed to have sung on more than 10,000 song poems, was featured in the documentary.
 It has since been released on DVD, and the soundtrack was released on CD.

 The 2007 Craig Zobel drama Great World of Sound depicts a modern-day version of "song sharking," and featured scenes where real unsigned musicians audition for the actors portraying the ersatz music producers; these artists ultimately had their songs properly licensed and featured in the finished film.

+The Vietnam War Song Project, founded in 2007 by Dr. Justin A. Brummer, has identified 150+ songs poems related to the war, and hundreds covering political topics, including elections, economics, wars, and patriotic / protest sentiments, providing a view into non-professional, public opinions on contemporary events through song.

 Tom Ardolino of NRBQ curated an LP and several compilation CDs of material taken from his personal collection (The Beat of The Traps, The Makers of Smooth Music, The Human Breakdown of Absurdity, & I'm Just The Other Woman).
 His work, along with the efforts of others such as Phil Milstein, musicologist Irwin Chusid of WFMU radio, Mark Mothersbaugh of Devo, Bob Purse, James Lindbloom, and Penn Jillette, has allowed song poems to reach a level of notoriety unthinkable in their own time.